Siege of Mariupol: Evacuation of civilians

 On 30 April, the United Nations and the International Committee of the Red Cross (ICRC) started to run evacuations through a humanitarian corridor.
 This corridor was made after a trip by Secretary-General of the United Nations António Guterres to Moscow the previous week, where he personally brokered a deal.
-On 30 April, 20 civilians had left the Azovstal steel plant, while Russian media claimed a number of 25.
+On 30 April 20 civilians had left the Azovstal steel plant, while Russian media claimed a number of 25.
 Talks were underway to try and release the remaining 1,000 or so civilians.
 At least two of the wives of members of the Azov Regiment called for a concurrent evacuation of the about 2,000 forces that would be left behind after the civilian evacuation, highlighting concerns of treatment as POWs by the Russians and lack of medical and food supplies.

 On 2 May, about 100 civilians were reported to have been evacuated.
 Russian aircraft, according to the US Department of Defense, were using dumb bombs in Mariupol.
 Russian ground forces were also reported to be pulling out of the city, possibly to reinforce their positions elsewhere in the Donbas, where Russia was carrying out a large-scale offensive.
 According to one US DOD official: "Largely the efforts around Mariupol for the Russians are now in the realm of airstrikes".
 On 3 May, the Russian forces in Mariupol restarted their attacks on Azovstal.
 They began an assault on the steel plant in what have been called "difficult bloody battles".
 The following day it was reported the Russians had broken into the plant.
 Ukrainian politician Davyd Arakhamia said: "Attempts to storm the plant continue for the second day.
 Russian troops are already on the territory of Azovstal."
 On 5 May, some 300 civilians were allowed to leave due to Russia opening humanitarian corridors.
-These corridors ran from 8am to 6pm.
-Ukrainian forces blamed Russian success on an electrician who gave Russian forces information about the underground tunnel network, claiming: “Yesterday, the Russians started storming these tunnels, using the information they received from the betrayer.”
+These corridors ran from 8 am to 6 pm.
+Ukrainian forces blamed Russian success on an electrician who gave Russian forces information about the underground tunnel network, claiming: "Yesterday, the Russians started storming these tunnels, using the information they received from the betrayer."

-On 5 May, The Telegraph reported that Russia had intensified its bombing of the steel factory bunkers by using thermobaric bombs to increase the devastation of deployed firepower against the remaining Ukrainian soldiers who had lost all contact with the Kyiv government; in his last communications, Zelenskyy had authorized the commander of the besieged steel factory to surrender as necessary under the pressure of increased Russian attacks.
+On 5 May, The Telegraph reported that Russia had intensified its bombing of the steel factory bunkers by using thermobaric bombs to increase the devastation of deployed firepower against the remaining Ukrainian soldiers who had lost all contact with the Kyiv government; in his last communications, Zelenskyy had authorised the commander of the besieged steel factory to surrender as necessary under the pressure of increased Russian attacks.

 On 6 May, some 500 civilians, in total, had been evacuated according to the United Nations.
 The Azov Regiment reported one fighter killed and six wounded while helping evacuate civilians.
 On 7 May, the Ukrainian government announced that all of the remaining women, children and elderly who had been inside the Azovstal steel plant had been evacuated.